The Golden Gate

 Ray Strong, “Construction of the Golden Gate Bridge”, oil on canvas, 44” x 71”, 1934

 It is still startling for me to realize the Golden Gate Bridge was only 35 years old when we first bicycled across in 1972.
 It’s been longer than that, 40+, since the trip.
 The fact that it is so beautiful leads one to believe it’s always been there.
-Masterpieces tend to be like that, they evoke the eternal.
-But the fact remains many people are still alive that remember the Golden Gate before the bridge.
+Many people are still alive that remember the Golden Gate before the bridge.

 Here’s a photo of Strong sketching.
 I have a feeling it’s a staged shot as I doubt he would be painting without a hat and with the painting facing the direct sun.
 One thing for sure, he found a great spot to paint, hat or no hat, and took full advantage.